techservicesillinois/terraform-aws-ecs-service/README.md

 * `labels - (Optional) A map of custom metadata to add to your Docker volume.

+* `scope` - (Optional) The scope for the Docker volume, which determines its lifecycle, which is either `task` or `shared`.
+Docker volumes that have `task` scope are automatically provisioned when the task starts, and are destroyed when the task stops.
+Docker volumes that are scoped as `shared` persist after the task stops.

 For more information, see [Specifying a Docker volume in your Task Definition Developer Guide](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/docker-volumes.html#specify-volume-config)

 `efs_volume_configuration`